mapbox/node-pre-gyp/README.md

 Keep that change in a different git branch and sync that when you want binaries published.

 Note: using `language: objective-c` instead of `language: nodejs` looses the ability to use a matrix for installing node.js versions like this.
 So you need to bootstrap the installation of node.js in a cross platform way.
-See [details on a cross platform way to install Node.js](##os-x-publishing-cross-platform-node-install).
+See [Cross platform Node Install](#cross-platform-node-install) for details.

 ##### Cross Platform Node Install